Azure/azure-iot-sdk-c/provisioning_client/devdoc/azure_provisioning_faq.md

     - For TLS stacks that already have drivers for your HSM (e.g. OpenSSL + the PKCS#11 Engine), you can use a key identifier instead of the in-memory PEM key, similar to the [IoT Hub Device Client](../../iothub_client/devdoc/iothubclient_c_library.md#openssl-engine-examples).

     - For TLS stacks that require custom code to access HSMs:
-      - You will need to write a custom HSM module to be able to extract the certificate and return the alias private key to the SDK (more on this in a moment) see the [custom hsm sample](https://github.com/Azure/azure-iot-sdk-c/blob/main/provisioning_client/samples/custom_hsm_example/custom_hsm_example.c) in the SDK.
+      - You will need to write a custom HSM module to be able to extract the certificate and return the alias private key to the SDK (more on this in a moment).
+See the [custom hsm sample](https://github.com/Azure/azure-iot-sdk-c/blob/main/provisioning_client/samples/custom_hsm_example/custom_hsm_example.c) in the SDK.

       - You will need to have a TLS engine that can communicate with the target hardware that is connected to the device.
 You can review your hardware device documentation for information on obtaining a hardware TLS engine.